WorthWatch homeWorthWatchSpend less time searching. Watch better.

 ByteByteGo

 ByteByteGo is an English-language technology education channel focused on large-scale system design.
 ByteByteGo has a clear professional niche, substantial audience traction, and a strong emphasis on software architecture topics for learners and practitioners.
-The associated newsletter and online course create a commercial context, so viewers should treat it as both an educational source and a funnel for paid learning products.
+The associated newsletter and course ecosystem sit alongside the educational material, so viewers should focus on the free explanations and compare paid learning options separately.
 Overall, it is a strong fit for viewers seeking structured system design explanations and interview-oriented technical learning.

 Editorially reviewed: